-Christine Ann Williams - United Kingdom - (11 April 2013): "I was never a Tory Stan...But terrible to see another strong mind destroyed by the dreaded AD it is so sad ...I saw her on the news feeds over the last months and could spot it ...Not the same Thatcher by far... she will be having the same State funeral has Churchill and the only second prime minister that the Queen has attended the service of...
+Christine Ann Williams - Kingston upon Hull, United Kingdom - (11 April 2013): "I was never a Tory Stan...But terrible to see another strong mind destroyed by the dreaded AD it is so sad ...I saw her on the news feeds over the last months and could spot it ...Not the same Thatcher by far... she will be having the same State funeral as Churchill and the only second prime minister that the Queen has attended the service of...
 After all she was the first woman to be in power ...I have enjoyed my visit to Junes page Stan, interesting reading as always."

 Beth Ann Doucette - Lino Lakes, Minnesota - (10 July 2013): "Very nice, Thank you for sharing."

 Alzheimer Society of Newfoundland and Labrador, Inc. - Mount Pearl, Newfoundland and Labrador - (11 July 2013): "Thank you so much for sharing!
 Very interesting; sometimes it helps to see people in the public eye who are going through the disease to let people know that they aren't the only ones who live with Alzheimer's. -Amelia White, Events Coordinator."